-Each time I go away, I always believe that i’ve budgeted for the essentials, food, accomodation and fun.
+Each time I go away, I always believe that I’ve budgeted for the essentials, food, accommodation and fun.
 Its simple and generally effective, although there’s always little things that crop up and eat into that budget.
 Annoying little things.
 Things you would never have considered until the moment you desperately need to spend some of your hard earned cash on them.
-Its frustrating that you have to spend the money when usually such items are usually free or more easily sourced, and its frustrating that you didnt consider them before you set out your budget.
+Its frustrating that you have to spend the money when usually such items are usually free or more easily sourced, and its frustrating that you didn’t consider them before you set out your budget.
 Still they are generally essential and so must be purchased.
 Here’s my top 5 …

 – What an annoyance.
 Spending $5 on a wash and then another $5 to dry said washed clothes, all the way up the east coast of Oz seriously ate into my budget.
 Plus its annoying having to wait for the washes, or to return to the laundry room and find someone has emptied your wash for you and dumped half your clothes on the floor.
 Days doing laundry felt like days wasted.
 There were a few tricks to the trade where you could swindle free washes using some astutely placed cotton buds, but hostels seems to be catching onto this and installing CCTV cameras in the laundry areas.